-Make a hammock
+Construct a cat hammock

-Put on a magic show
+Stage a feline magic show

-I offer plenty of toys – the more they crinkle, dazzle and can be batted the better – but you can just as easily make your own.
+‘I offer plenty of toys – the more they crinkle, dazzle and can be batted around, the better – but you can also make your own.
 I swap his toys over regularly, keeping his favourites hidden away until play begins, which gives an added thrill.’